PhoebeY05/Newisance/README.md

 ### 🎮 Gamified Training
 Several game modes built to make media literacy feel like a game, not a lecture.

-**Flappy News (Timed Challenge)** — Guide a newspaper through pipes labelled *Real* / *Fake* to lock in your answer.
+**Flappy News** — Guide a pigeon through pipes labelled *Real* / *Fake* to lock in your answer.
 The faster and more accurate you are, the more points you earn.

-**Battle Arena (Battle Royale)** — Compete live against other players.
+**Battle Arena** — Compete live against other players.
 Wrong answers eliminate you instantly.
 Last one standing wins.

 **Truth Tower** — Stack your judgement as high as you can; a wrong call topples the tower.